Executive Director & CEO

 - 2013, the Food Depository partnered with Jesse Brown VA Medical Center to open one of the nation’s first food pantries in a VA hospital.

-- Recently, a partnership was developed with a local community health network to connect food insecure patients with nutritious food resources.
+- 2015, a partnership was developed with a local community health network to connect food insecure patients with nutritious food resources.

-Kate is an active participant and leading voice in the fight to end hunger.
+Kate is an active participant and leading voice in the mission to end hunger.

 - Co-chair, Illinois Commission to End Hunger